vmarrone/Doc-Intel-2024/DocIntel.md

 <br />
 <br />

+## You have successfully completed the lab!

+To recap, the intent of this lab is to showcase how quickly Doc Intel can be configured for new use cases.

+Now that our use case is configured and we've helped train AI to build the confidence score, the next step is to integrate Doc Intel into a workflow.
+The Bonus section below outlines the initial steps to integrate a use case from the Doc Intel workspace.

-## Integrations
+## Bonus Section :Integrations

 <br />

-Now that our use case is configured and we've helped train AI to build the confidence score, we are ready to integrate Doc Intel into a workflow.

 <br />